OatsCG/PlaylistExtractor/README.md

 # PlaylistExtractor

- For use in openmusic-compatible servers and educational purposes.
+ For use in [*openmusic-compatible* servers](https://github.com/OatsCG/openmusic-Server-Specs) and educational purposes.

+ Python scripts to extract metadata and tracks from an Apple Music or Spotify playlist via the Playlist ID.
+No API key needed.